Welcome to the National Legal

 of readiness that the National Legal Foundation seeks to remedy.

-February 10, 2014—Kitchen v.
-Herbert—the battle for traditional marriage continues!
-We are defending the right of the state of Utah to limit marriage to one man and one woman with this brief.
+April 4, 2014—Bostic v.
+Rainey—the battle for traditional marriage continues!
+We are defending the right of the state of Virginia to limit marriage to one man and one woman with this brief.

 February 10, 2014—Sanchez v.
 City of Austin—The National Legal Foundation joined a broad coalition of groups to explain why it is vitally important that court award attorney's fees to public interest law firms—as Congress intended—when they vindicate their clients' rights.
 Read the brief here.

-The Obamacare abortion mandate: In addition to the Brief filed at the U.S. Supreme Court (see above), we have filed briefs in support of Christian business owners and organizations all across the United States who are fighting back against these federal regulations that force them to fund other people's abortions in violation of their consciences.
+The Obamacare abortion mandate: We have filed briefs in support of Christian business owners and organizations all across the United States who are fighting back against these federal regulations that force them to fund other people's abortions in violation of their consciences.
 Read our briefs in these cases by clicking below.

 Little Sisters of the Poor v.
 Sebelius (March 3, 2014)